ray-project/ray/doc/source/walkthrough.rst

 When the object store gets full, objects will be evicted to make room for new objects.
 This happens in approximate LRU (least recently used) order.
-To avoid objects from being evicted, you can call ``ray.get`` and store their values instead.
+To avoid objects from being evicted, you can call ``get`` and store their values instead.
 Numpy array objects cannot be evicted while they are mapped in any Python process.
 You can also configure `memory limits <memory-management.html>`__ to control object store usage by actors.

 .. note::

-    Objects created with ``ray.put`` are pinned in memory while a Python reference to the object ref returned by the put exists.
-This only applies to the specific ID returned by put, not IDs in general or copies of that IDs.
+    Objects created with ``put`` are pinned in memory while a Python/Java reference to the object ref returned by the put exists.
+This only applies to the specific ref returned by put, not refs in general or copies of that refs.

 Remote Classes (Actors)
 -----------------------